tjd1234/cmpt225fall2023/assignments/a1/README.md

     `vector<string*>`
   - have no statement of originality, or it's modified in any way.
-- at least **-1 mark** if your file has an incorrect name, or you submit it in the incorrect format, etc.; possibly multiple deductions if there are multiple problems
+- at least **-1 mark** if your file has an incorrect name, or you submit it in an incorrect format, etc.; possibly multiple deductions if there are multiple problems
 - at least **-1 mark** if you submit a non-working file
   - if the marker can easily fix your file and make it work, then there is only a